This essay has been adapted from Lost Charleston.

 Vizetelly and other guests passed the night betting where the next shell would hit.
 A fellow guest recalled: “We could hear the whiz of the shells before they passed over our heads, and I bet the Englishman a thousand to one that the next shell would not hit us.
 He took the odds, forgetting that if he won he would be unable to collect his wager, and of course, I won my dollar.”

 Later that morning, Gillmore’s note, now signed, was delivered to Beauregard, who responded contemptuously of Gillmore’s bombardment of a city that harbored mostly women and children, unarmed slaves and old men.
-Gillmore granted civilians one day to evacuate before firing again the following night.
+Gillmore granted civilians the rest of that day and the next to evacuate before firing again the following night, Aug.
+23..
 This time several shells exploded while still inside the gun, compromising its structure.
 Yet Gillmore’s men continued, using a lanyard to set the charge while they sought protection behind sandbags.
 On its 20th shot, the Swamp Angel exploded in a giant fireball.

 Its remains were sold as scrap after the war.
 On its way to being melted down, however, someone recognized the gun and saved it.
 Today the Swamp Angel’s barrel is displayed at Cadwalader Park in Trenton, N.J.
 What’s left of its miraculous battery, now barely discernable to an untrained eye, is preserved by the S.C.
 Battleground Preservation Trust.